Lego Space: Unitron (1994–1995)

 Also in 1994, Unitron took over the "good guy" role from the Space Police II.
-The Unitron theme revolved around a large monorail system powered by a 9V battery.
+The Unitron theme revolved around a group dedicated to defending the galaxies from Spyrius while they explored the unknown reaches of space.
+Their base of operations had a large monorail system powered by a 9V battery.
 The four sets were designed in blue and grey with transparent blue canopies and transparent neon green highlights.
-It also retained Lego interchangeability in the form of small cockpits which could dock on the front or top of its vehicles.
-Unfortunately, the theme was underdeveloped aside from a ground installation, a large buggy, an advanced-looking spaceship, and the monorail.
+It also retained Lego interchangeability in the form of small cockpits that could dock on the front or top of its vehicles.
 Except for the Monorail set, the theme was only released in the United States and Canada.

 Exploriens (1996)

-In 1996, Lego returned to the white and transparent blue canopies of Futuron with the Exploriens Theme.
-Sets are known for using large, open (sometimes rickety) structures and special image elements (e.g., as foil-holograph stickers for viewscreens).
+In 1996 Lego returned to the white and transparent blue canopies of Futuron with the Exploriens theme.
+Sets are known for using large, open structures and special image elements (e.g., as foil-holograph stickers for viewscreens).
 The Exploriens were searching, evidently, for fossils, and certain flat plates contained triple images: one in white, for the naked eye; one in blue, for viewing under transparent red scanners; and one in red, for viewing under transparent blue scanners.
-It was the second space theme to include a robot minifigure; some also considered this the second Space theme to include a female minifigure, but this minifigure was a feminine robot named Ann Droid.
-The android head was taken over from Spyrius.
-The theme shares many similarities with the popular Star Trek TV Series, with the faction's main focus being on exploration, their robot figure's name being a play on "android", and the faction's insignia resembling Starfleet's insignia.
+It was the second space theme to include a robot minifigure; some also considered this the second space theme to include a female minifigure, a feminine robot named Ann Droid.
+The android head was taken over by Spyrius.
+The theme shares many similarities with the popular Star Trek TV series, with the faction's main focus being on exploration, their robot figure's name being a play on "Android", and the faction's insignia resembling Starfleet's insignia.